 - Its oils and pastes can help treat and treat all skin problems, including bite and bite.

-- It plays an essential role in the preparation of some essential medicines, cosmetics, and beauty creams.
+- Preparing some essential medicines, cosmetics, and beauty creams is essential.

 - It improves mental activity and learning ability.